Chapter 1.3 Installation¶

 Once you have booted the Lubuntu image, you will be greeted by a screen with the following options: Start Lubuntu, Check disk for defects, Test RAM, and Boot from first hard disk.
 To start the install select Start Lubuntu, you will now be booting into a live session.
 The Check disk for defects option offers a way to check integrity of the disk image once it is burned to the media please use this if you have problems installing it could be bad media.

-Once you have booted into the live session, feel free to explore Lubuntu and make sure all your hadware works.
-Once you are ready to install Lubuntu, double click the icon in the top-left corner of the desktop Install Lubuntu 18.10.
+Once you have booted into the live session, feel free to explore Lubuntu and make sure all your hardware works.
+Once you are ready to install Lubuntu, double click the icon in the top-left corner of the desktop Install Lubuntu 19.04.

 Selecting Your location¶

 The next screen will show you a map of the world where you can choose your location.
-You location will be used to set your time zone and download server.
+Your location will be used to set your time zone and download server.
 On the bottom of the window there is a place to change your system language.
+To move to the next step once again press the Next button.
+To move back to selecting your language to change your language press the Previous button.

 Selecting Keyboard Layout¶